xoofx/LibObjectFile/doc/readme.md

 Although the example above is storing a text, one of the main usage of an `ar` archive is to store object-file format (e.g `ELF`)

-If you want to store direct an `ElfObjectFile` you can use the `ArElfFile` to add an ELF object-file directly to an archive.
+If you want to store direct an `ElfFile` you can use the `ArElfFile` to add an ELF object-file directly to an archive.

 ### Symbol Table